At a Glance:

 other specialties.
 The Preliminary Medicine residency program is similar to the 1st year categorical residency program.
 Our preliminary residents will NOT

-rotate through outpatient continuity clinics (i.e. + 1 week).
+rotate through outpatient continuity clinics (i.e. the + 1 week).
 In exchange

 for continuity clinic, our preliminary residents will have additional